 For the past 26 Nebraska recruiting classes (1987-2012), I’ve located 99 individual class rankings.
 They include rankings from ESPN, Scout, Rivals, 247Sports, Emfinger, Lemming, SuperPrep, Prep Star, Blue Chip Report, and the National Recruiting Advisor.
 For all but two years (1988, 1991) there are multiple rankings for each class.
-You can find the average yearly rank for Nebraska’s past 26 classes below.
+(See above.)

 That’s pretty spiky, which is the nature of recruiting for most schools in the country.
 Needs change year to year, coaches evaluate players differently than recruiting experts, there are any number of reasons for the swings but what the graph does provide is an indicator of the “neighborhood” in which Nebraska resides in the national recruiting landscape.
 That neighborhood over the past 25 years has been somewhere between 15th and 25th nationally.
 The median recruiting class over that span is 18.25, the mean is 18.82.